 - Have glucose-6-phosphate dehydrogenase (G6PD) deficiency.
 This condition usually runs in families.
 People with G6PD deficiency who take GLUCOTROL XL may develop hemolytic anemia (fast breakdown of red blood cells).

 - Are pregnant or might be pregnant.
 It is not known if GLUCOTROL XL will harm your unborn baby.
-If you are pregnant, talk to you healthcare provider about the best way to control your blood sugar while you are pregnant.
-You should not take GLUCOTROL XL during the last month of pregnancy.
+If you are pregnant, talk to your healthcare provider about the best way to control your blood sugar while you are pregnant.
+You should not take GLUCOTROL XL during the last two weeks of pregnancy.

 GLUCOTROL XL may affect the way other medicines work, and other medicines may affect how GLUCOTROL XL works.

 Some medicines can affect how well GLUCOTROL XL works or may affect you blood sugar level.

 Know the medicines you take.
 Keep a list of them and show it to your healthcare provider and pharmacist when you get a new medicine.